macwoj/interview_prep/devops/sre_questions.md

 ---

-Let me know if you want the syscall assembly included in this version.

 # signal hanlding
 - In Linux, a signal is a kernel mechanism used to asynchronously notify a process that an event has occurred—such as an interrupt, fault, or termination request.
 Common examples include SIGINT (interrupt), SIGTERM (termination), and SIGKILL (force kill).
 - When a signal is sent (e.g., via kill or a hardware fault), the kernel marks it as pending for the target process.
 If the signal is unblocked, the kernel delivers it by interrupting the process's execution.
 Each signal has a default disposition—such as terminating the process or generating a core dump—but a process can override this using signal handlers (signal() or sigaction()), or block signals via signal masks to delay handling during critical sections.